 We also demonstrate our individuality as the power to name goes before us.
 If we name to the good then the basis for good becomes ordered; if we name to the bad then a like order is established.
 If we name to the good on one occasion and name to the bad upon the next, to love and then to curse–the veritable mixed fruit–then a mixed order will follow.
 We are then left to discern good from bad in our daily life as these mixed results reflect back to us.
 Only confusion can result from such naming.
 To be clear and consistent is the best lesson to follow.

-The spoken word can be used to rectify a person’s pathway or soul nature, and is a most important power indeed, for it can completely change the speakers whole life.
-For some this might require keeping a notation, a journal to provide an overview of direction and purpose.
+The spoken word can be used to rectify a person’s pathway or soul nature, and is a most important power indeed, for it can completely change the speaker’s whole life.
+For some, this might require keeping a notation, a journal to provide an overview of direction and purpose.
 Remember, speaking the Word resides as an act of creation, much as when first spoken by God, “Let there be light.”
-Even though God’s speaking produced creation, and usually considered a thought expression, it must also be considered a thought that had never been expressed.
-Thus the idea of the spoken word, or the strongly expressed thought also becomes a needed study for us.
+Even though God’s speaking produced creation, and usually considered a thoughtful expression, it must also be considered a thought that had never been expressed.
+Thus the idea of the spoken word or the strongly expressed thought also becomes a needed study for us.